What is Virginia Supportive Housing?

 - Scattered Site Housing: Chronically homeless individuals, including those with a severe mental illness, and/or substance abuse and chronic physical disabilities are housed in scattered site apartments.
 Home-based supportive services are then provided through three programs — A Place To Start, HomeLink, and Shelter Plus Care.

 - Supportive Services: Robust supportive services, including case management, counseling, skills training and community building, are provided to enable residents to stabilize and maintain permanent housing.

 The homeless individuals and families VSH serves represent the very lowest levels of income in our region (30% or less of area median income).
 This financial situation is often compounded by other challenges, including mental illness and physical disabilities.

 How many clients are served by VSH?

-- We provided rapid rehousing and supportive services to 391 veterans.
+- We provided rapid rehousing and supportive services to 545 veterans and their families.